curiosag/StackOverflowStrategies/README.md

 - **LEGIT** Be fast, be first.
 Have your IDE up and running and google's search page open.
 Make a quick solution and put it out.
 Later posts fare worse.

 - **LEGIT** Add additional explanation and links to the post once it is out.
 Some text and links seems to impress people more than bare bone code.
-Scientific papers and stuff like
+References in general, to scientific papers in particular and stuff like Java language specification impress (and may be helpful too).

 - **LEGIT** Apply a catchy formatting with paragraphs, horizontal rules, quotes and all.